Skip to content

 StateMirror answers: what did the system preserve as evidence at that moment?

-This reduces data archaeology during disputes, appeals, audits, and escalations.
+This reduces post-hoc reconstruction during support questions and engineering review.
 The snapshot becomes a stable reference that can be attached to tickets and reviewed later.

 FAILURE MODES